Self Taken Images - 'Sexting'

 What can I do?

-If you receive an indecent image or text from someone, do not send this image on to others.
-You will need to report it to a responsible adult.
+If you receive an indecent image or naked selfie from someone, do not send this image on to others.
+It's also never a good idea to send a naked selfie of yourself in response, you never know where it might end up!

 If you know that an indecent image of you or a friend has been posted in the online environment, you will need to contact the service provider, such as Facebook, or Youtube to have it removed.
 You can do this by visiting their safety centres and following their reporting links.